Blog writers for hire are a dime a dozen.

 If not, you risk letting the few good ones slip through your fingers, while hiring managers waste time manually sorting through all the other junk.

-Content writer assessment tests are crucial in the hiring process, allowing you to assess more applicants in an efficient manner.
+Content writer assessment tests and skills assessment tools like Adaface are crucial in the hiring process, allowing you to assess more content writing applicants in an efficient manner.

 The pros of referrals: